CPUjoker303/netlify2.0/content/posts/10-best-phono-cartridges-under-200-dollars-november-2020.md

 pickImg: /uploads/ortofon-2m-black-review-moving-magnet.jpg
 pickLink: https://www.amazon.com/gp/product/B002SE3H74/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B002SE3H74&linkId=7ba12ba075fcf6e9b5e8cd10c2dbba4d
 ---
 Many people love to listen to audio [vinyl records](https://en.wikipedia.org/wiki/Category:Delicious_Vinyl_albums) in their free time, and they know how Phono cartridge is crucial for them.
-Sometimes it isn't easy to choose the best Phono cartridge, which fulfils your requirements, so our expert team has listed some best phono cartridge under 200 dollars, and they have excellent quality.
+Sometimes it isn't easy to choose the best phono cartridge, which fulfils your requirements, so our expert team has listed some best phono cartridge under 200 dollars, and they have excellent quality.
 These high-quality Phono cartridges will satisfy your audio quality needs, and you can easily buy these Phono cartridges in your 200 dollars budget.

+## Best Phono Cartridge Under $200

 By using these Phono cartridges, you can enjoy your record collection sound through your Hi-Fi.
 These listed budget Phono cartridges and DJ cartridges can reproduce accurately sound for you and are friendly with most turntables, and can efficiently work in many types of turntables.

 It is crucial to choose a good-sounding Phono cartridge for your audio vinyl records and smooth bass response.
-Check the list of best Phono cartridges under $200
+Check the list of best Phono cartridges under $200.

-## Best Phono Cartridge Under $200

 {{<html-code tag="div">}}